Promoting British Values at Stivichall Primary School

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At Stivichall these values are reinforced regularly and in the following ways:

-We have a school council which meets every half term. to discuss issues raised within school.
-Every child on the school council is voted in by their class.
-The council make decisions about a range of things including which charities to raise money for and how to do this.
+We have a Pupil Leadership Team which meets every half term. to discuss issues raised within school.
+Every child on the PLTl is voted in by their class.
+The team make decisions about a range of things including which charities to raise money for and how to do this.
 Children are taught about the voting system in our country in PSHE lessons.

 The Rule of Law